Daniel-Nikpayuk/FNFTA/README.md

 ## Final note:

-All of the content here is under copyright 2015 of Daniel Nikpayuk.
+All of the content here is under **copyright 2015 of Daniel Nikpayuk**.
 If you are using it for academic and non-profit purposes, I give permission to use the full of it for society's benefit.
 Those who wish to use it for-profit (frankly I don't know why you would, but if you exist) you do not have permission to use this at all (beyond anything permitted in fair use).